fstab50/gcreds/README.md

 ## Enhancement Roadmap ##

-* temp credential expiration variable at runtime via user-provided parameter.
+1 temp credential expiration variable at runtime via user-provided parameter.
-* Needs to validate that all profile names for which it is generating temp credentials
-have a corresponding entry and role_arn present in the local config.
-* flag passed at runtime to suppress all stdout msgs, diverting instead to log only.
+2 flag passed at runtime to suppress all stdout msgs, diverting instead to log only.
-* run time parameter filtering to eleminate dep on given parameter order.
+3 run time parameter filtering to eleminate dep on given parameter order.
-* Pass a run time parameter to function gcreds-revert_creds() that will bypass currently
+4 Pass a run time parameter to function gcreds-revert_creds() that will bypass currently
 required user input to clear or restore credentials.